Last summer, I found all these cool summer “to-do list” artwork pieces on Pinterest and thought how awesome it would be to make one for our home.

 Or maybe that was just karma for painting over a beloved birthday gift from my mom and dad.

-- Then I took the tape off the frame and then I needed to make a decision:
+Then I took the tape off the frame and had to make a decision:

 I could have used chalk pen but I only have one left and it is white.
-I wanted mine to be colorful like my Pinterest inspirations.
+I wanted my to-do list to be colorful like my Pinterest inspirations.

 I also know that color chalk pen is pricey AND hard to find other than online.